So, you want to know how a freight brokerage makes money.

 How Does a Freight Brokerage Make Money?

-Honestly, the answer to this question isn't as simple as a single equation or phrase. . .
+Honestly, though, the answer to this question isn't as simple as a single equation or phrase. . .

 To truly understand how a freight brokerage makes money, we’ll have to take a sudden step into the world of financial accounting.